The Federal Government will Become America's Model Employer for the 21st Century.

 Temporary Continuation of Coverage (TCC) is a feature of the FEHB Program that allows certain people to temporarily continue their FEHB coverage after regular coverage ends.
 TCC enrollees must pay the full premium for the plan they select (that is, both the employee and Tribal Employer shares of the premium) plus a 2 percent administrative charge.

-Family members eligible for coverage under your Self and Family enrollment are your spouse (including a valid common law marriage) and children under age 26, including legally adopted children, stepchildren, and recognized natural (born out of wedlock) children.
+Family members eligible for coverage under your Self Plus One or Self and Family enrollment are your spouse (including a valid common law marriage) and children under age 26, including legally adopted children, stepchildren, and recognized natural (born out of wedlock) children.
 Foster children are included if they live with you in a regular parent-child relationship.
 A child age 26 or over who is incapable of self-support because of a mental or physical disability that existed before age 26 is also an eligible family member.
+Note that with a Self Plus One enrollment, only one eligible family member can be designated for coverage.
 The tribal employer will look at the child's relationship to the enrollee to determine whether the child is a covered family member.

 If tribe employees keep their FEHB enrollment during military service, they may continue their enrollment for up to 12 months while they are on military duty.
 They are responsible for the enrollee share of the premium during this period, just like any other employee in leave without pay status.
 Current Federal law extends the 12-month period an additional 12 months.
 During this additional period, they must pay both the employee and the tribal employer’s share of the premium, plus an additional 2 percent of the total premium, on a current basis.